BertSki90/nft-preview-card-component/README.md

 Github - [@nakoyawilson](https://github.com/nakoyawilson/nft-preview-card-component/tree/main) - Insights on how to better use overlay.
 Fixed glitches I was having on the hover states, thank you!

-I would like to thank Frontend Mentor and FreeCodeCamp to giving me access to their resources and community which are crucial to my learning to code!
+I would like to thank Frontend Mentor and FreeCodeCamp to giving me access to their resources and community which are crucial to my code learning!